 (3) The psychologist shall store and dispose of written, electronic, and other records of patients and clients in such a manner as to ensure their confidentiality.”
 See section 510-5-.04.

 Yes.
-The licensing board has a new rule related to volunteer psychologists.
-A license by consent order by the board may be granted to persons who are retired from the practice of psychology or have an inactive license and who are not currently engaged in the practice of psychology either full time or part time and who have prior to retirement or attaining inactive status, maintained full licensure in psychology in good standing.
-All fees for this license are waived.
-See Board rule 510-9-.04 for the requirements necessary to apply for this license.
+A license for Volunteer Service may be issued by the board through a Board Consent Order and may be granted to persons who are retired from the practice of psychology or have an inactive license and who are not currently engaged in the practice of psychology either full time or part time, and who have prior to retirement or attaining inactive status, maintained full licensure in psychology in good standing.
+This license by consent order shall permit the practice of psychology only in the non compensated employ of public agencies or institutions, not for profit agencies, not for profit institutions, nonprofit corporations, or not for profit associations providing services to indigent patients in areas which are under-served or are in critical need population areas of the state and will not receive compensation for the services of the psychologist.
+Examinations by the psychology board, application fees, and all licensure and renewal fees will be waived.
+See Board Rule 510-9-.04 for the requirements necessary to apply for this license.

 First, it is perfectly OK to ask your therapist about his or her credentials and if he or she is a licensed psychologist.
-You can also access this information at the web site www.sos.ga.gov/plb by looking under license verification and scrolling to the appropriate name.
+You can also access this information at the Search for a Professional Licensee website by entering an individuals name, following the directions on this website.
 It is illegal for a person to misrepresent himself or herself as a psychologist who treats clients if he or she is not licensed.
 All licensed psychologists are listed in the verification file.

 Only licensed psychologists are permitted by law to conduct psychological testing.
 Licensed psychologists may employ appropriately trained people to administer and score psychological tests, but the licensed psychologist is the one who is ultimately responsible for the interpretation of the results and for how the test results are used.